Another successful test: What does QRSAM system dod

 India test-fires air launched version of BrahMos supersonic cruise missile

-The test firing took place at 3:50 pm off the Odisha coast.
+The test-firing took place at 3:50 pm off the Odisha coast.

-The officials said the missile is propelled by a single-stage solid propellant rocket motor and uses all indigenous subsystems.
+The officials said the missile is propelled by a single-stage solid-propellant rocket motor and uses all indigenous subsystems.

 "The system is capable of detecting and tracking targets on the move and engaging targets with short halts.
 The system is designed to give air defence coverage against strike columns of Indian Army," the ministry said.